 As a student applying from a Canadian province outside of Ontario you must present admission requirements specific to your province.
-At Brescia, conditional offers are extended to students with a minimum of a 78% midyear average, although limited enrollment programs may require higher admissions averages.
+At Brescia, conditional offers are extended to students with a minimum of an 80% midyear average, although limited enrollment programs may require higher admissions averages.

 Your admission average will be calculated based on your best academic courses, including English.
 Some programs may also require a background in Math and/or Science.